 Filed December 31, 2007

-Techniques are described herein for providing search results that are ranked based on a predictor that predicts, for each of a number of objects, likelihoods that each particular object will be selected at different positions on a results list.
+Techniques are described herein for providing search results that are ranked based on a predictor that predicts, for each of many objects, likelihoods that each particular object will be selected at different positions on a results list.